Covid-19 coronavirus alert 1: Auckland joined the rest of New Zealand at Alert level 1 at 11:59pm on Wednesday 7th October 2020.

 At Alert Level 1 we all need to be ready in case COVID-19 reappears in our community.

 Students and staff are advised to use the Covid Tracer App when on campus and otherwise to keep track of where you have been.
-Please sign in through the app when you enter NCBT premises.

 A schedule with regards to studying on campus or remotely, will be provided by your tutor.
 Please ensure the schedule is followed.

 If students are getting tested for Covid-19 , they must let welfare support know by emailing firstname.lastname@example.org or calling Swati on 02102560506 with the following information:

 - The date of your Covid-19 test

 - Your best contact email and phone number

 - Stay home if you are feeling unwell.
 Don't come to school, avoid socialising, and phone Healthline (0800 611 116) or your GP if you have cold or flu-like symptoms.

 - Continue to practise good hygiene measures, including washing your hands, coughing or sneezing into your elbow and cleaning surfaces regularly.